gegana/mockapi/README.md

 2. Routes you inject via routes.json
 3. Routes added dynamically via the API (/mockapi/route) that the UI uses

-The routes.json configurations are in memory, while the routes added dynamically via the UI are stored in mongodb.
+All routes are stored in memory.
 When you create routes.json file, make sure to include the required fields: path, method, and status.

 # Contributing